 In October of 1997, 11 months after the decision to terminate the Sunset in Sanford, sanity prevailed and the train was extended to Orlando.
-After passengers detrained in Orlando the consist deadheaded west to a nearby CSX wye where it was turned and continued deadheading back to the Auto Train maintenance base in Sanford.
+After passengers detrained in Orlando the consist deadheaded southwest to a nearby CSX wye where it was turned and continued deadheading back to the Auto Train maintenance base in Sanford.

 For the return trip to Los Angeles, OBS crews rejoined a cleaned and spiffed-up consist in Sanford, waiting for them just a platform over from Auto Train.

 Orlando/Central Florida ridership improved as a result of this critical change as Amtrak timetables finally showed Orlando as the eastern terminal.
 This schedule stayed in place until the decades-long interruption of Hurricane Katrina.